 My blog exists to help anyone that wants to develop a career in comics whether as an artist, writer, editor or marketer and all the myriad of roles in between.
 If you feel directionless but know that you want to have a career in comics then this blog will be the place to help you.

-- Empower creatives with the skills they need to create comics based.
+- Empower creatives with the skills they need to create comics.

 There are multiple ways to start creating comics, do you write the script first?
 If so, how do you write that script?
 Or, do you design characters first and then develop the story from there?

-As this blog develops I will guide you (based on my own experiences) all that I have learnt when making comics, and as my own knowledge and experience grows I will share my learnings to you.
+As this blog develops I will guide you (based on my own experiences) all that I have learnt when making comics, and as my own knowledge and experience grow I will share my learnings with you.

 - Provide easy to follow guides and lessons to make creating comics fun.